wbf22/Java-Journeyman-Badge/checkList.md

 [comment]: <> (Using a Java codebase you are working in, show examples &#40;or blatant violations&#41; of the following object-oriented principles &#40;SOLID&#41;:)

+In fileBattes > FileBattleManager.java I split up a function that was going to move a file and then return it's location into two functions.
 [comment]: <> (Single Responsibility Principle)

+In cmisx-unit for queries that go to graphql we have a separate query object for each unique query.
+This is better than having all the queries in the same class or something like that.
+Doing this, to add a new query we just have to make a new query class and then add a function to the graphql client.
+Perhaps this could be better followed if the graphql client had just one function which took a generic query and returned a generic object.
+However, if we did this then we'd have to find a way to map the json in the response to an object at some point.
 [comment]: <> (Open/Closed Principle)

+In printColors > I created an interface of ColorPrinter which the other classes I made implemented.
+I then could have the print something and know they would print some sort of color display.
 [comment]: <> (Liskov Substitution Principle)

+In cmisx-member-updates-worker we create to jpa repository interfaces for each database instead of one.
+If they where together there would be functions that a user would need that were available.
 [comment]: <> (Interface Segregation Principle)

+I couldn't find a very good example of this principle but in cmisx-member-updates-worker the same two interfaces abstract the two query methods that are implemented by jpa under the hood.
+The force the user to use the interface they actually need and nothing else.
 [comment]: <> (Dependency Inversion Principle)

 ## JVM Concepts

 ### Configuration

+The JVM Memory Model describes how variables are stored during runtime.
+It's an abstraction over how they are actually stored in the computer.
+In a thread or process, local variables are stored on the threads' stack.
+If these variables are primitive types, the variable is actually stored in the stack.
+If the variable is an object, then only a reference is stored on the stack and the actual object is stored in the heap.
+Static variables are stored on the heap in the class definition.
 [comment]: <> (Describe the JVM Memory Model)

+When you set up your JVM there are different options you can use to change the size of the heap and change parameters for garbage collection.
+For most things the defaults seem to be good and tend to be more stable.
+First you should see if you can't optimize speed by writing the code in a better way.
 [comment]: <> (Describe how one would tune the JVM perfomance characteristics)

 [comment]: <> (Describe how you would use JMX to monitor the JVM)